Sjimooon-Study/eShop/README.md

 The `Initial.sql` script located in `DataLayer/Migrations/Scripts` can be used to initialize the `EShopDb` database.

 ## Known Issues & Limitations
-- Enums lack display names.
-- ServiceLayer and UnitTest lack documentation.
+- ServiceLayer, WebApp, and UnitTest lack documentation.
 - ServiceLayer doesn't provide all types of GRUD actions for all entities.
+- Redundant fields exist in the Address table in the DataLayer.

 ## Versioning
 **v0.1.0**